bridgekitio/frodo/README.md

 ## Doc Options: Custom URLs, Status, etc

-Abide gives you a service/API that "just works" out of the box.
+Frodo gives you a service/API that "just works" out of the box.
 By default, endpoints follow a similar RPC/POST style used by lots of other service libraries/frameworks.